nikithasadananda/ms-script/README.md

 # ms-script
  Modern standby scripts

-# 💤 USB Sleep Study Automation Script
+# 💤 PCH and IOE Sleep Study Automation Script

 This PowerShell script automates the process of disabling a USB device, putting the system into sleep mode, setting a wake timer, generating a sleep study report, and analyzing the results.
 It's particularly useful for diagnosing sleep-related issues on Windows systems.